Sleep-Wake Homeostasis: How Our Internal Body Clock Regulates Our Sleep

 Interestingly, to some extent, light exposure seems to directly affect alertness, performance and mood through the sleep-wake homeostatic process, in addition to its essential part in regulating the circadian clock.

-How Our Circadian Clock Regulates Sleep
+How Does Our Circadian Clock Regulate Sleep?

 When we hear about the sleep-wake process, we often think of the circadian clock, the internal 24-hour clock in our bodies that cycles around in predictable patterns every day telling us when to sleep, when to wake up, when to eat, and so on.
 This master clock is operated by a group of neurons in the brain called the suprachiasmatic nucleus which takes cues our body sends when it senses changes in the environment.